-Other noncurrent asset amounting to ₱132.50 million and ₱11.32 million as of December 31, 2022 and 2021, respectively, includes security deposits to Robinsons Land Corporation (RLC) in relation to lease agreements for the land on which the Company properties are situated, and to the amounts billed by Robinsons Equitable Tower Condominium Corporation (RETCC) to the Company which shall be used by RETCC for the defrayment of its capital expenditures.
+Security deposits represent the deposit made to Robinsons Land Corporation (RLC) in relation to lease agreements for the land on which the Company's properties are situated and for the lease of two buildings - Robinsons Cybergate Center 2 and Robinsons Cybergate Center 3.

+Reserve fund is composed of the amounts billed by Robinsons Equitable Tower Condominium Corporation (RETCC) to the Company which shall be used by RETCC for the defrayment of its capital expenditures.